isaacwen/Discord-Bots/Uno-Bot/README.md

 # Uno Bot
-This is a bot that runs a classic game of Uno.
+This is a bot that runs a (almost) classic game of Uno (see [Implementation Details](#implementationDetails)).
 This bot is designed to run in two separate Discord channels, with one channel acting as a lobby where players can queue up for a game and review the rules/commands of the game and the other channel acting as a game channel, where a game of Uno, once started, will be played.

 # Contents
 - [Installation](#installation)